kmnam/markov-digraphs/README.md

 MarkovDigraphs is a header-only library, and therefore requires no separate installation.
 To install PyGraph, you can do the following:
 1. The script ``setup.py`` is written to compile PyGraph under ``build/``.
-   If you are re-installing PyGraph, you can simply remove ``build/`` before proceeding as described below.
+   If you would like to overwrite a previously installed version PyGraph, you can simply remove ``build/`` before proceeding as described below.
 2. Edit the include paths in ``setup.py`` according to your installations of GMP, MPFR, Eigen, Boost, and Graphviz.
 3. Run the script, as